-In the evening, enjoy an alfresco Cotswolds lager overlooking the lawns and then retire into the cosy bar, with doors swung wide open.
-The crowd is sophisticated, well turned out and well-spoken, mainly couples without kids although children are treated with great kindness here.
+In the evening, enjoy an alfresco Cotswolds lager overlooking the lawns and then retire into the cozy bar, with doors swung wide open.
+The crowd is sophisticated, well turned out, and well-spoken, mainly couples without kids although children are treated with great kindness here.

 A good meal makes a stay.
 It can be scary to entrust dining to a new and unknown hotel.
 You want to look forward to your evening’s highlight but are aware it could make or break your stay – let me reassure you, there is no need to worry here.

 The restaurant has been built onto the outside of the original building.
 As a result, all the quaint arched doorways and brickwork are visible on the inside of the restaurant.
-The seasonal menu is tasty, beautifully presented and varied.
-The ambience is superb, the crowd young and lively.
+The seasonal menu is tasty, beautifully presented, and varied.
+The ambiance is superb, the crowd young and lively.

-Rooms are spacious with large king beds, large bathroom with powerful showers, large baths and, often, a separate living area.
-The ceilings in the attic rooms are a mass of old oak beams (not so low that you bang your head) and the furnishings are wonderful, with antique drawer sets and desks that fit perfectly with the hotel’s ambience.
+Rooms are spacious with large king beds, large bathroom with powerful showers, large baths, and often, a separate living area.
+The ceilings in the attic rooms are a mass of old oak beams (not so low that you bang your head) and the furnishings are wonderful, with antique drawer sets and desks that fit perfectly with the hotel’s ambiance.
 Imagine “bednobs and broomsticks” with views over the rooftop and onto the countryside.

 3. Old Swan & Minster Mill